washingtonyachtclub/documents/WYC_Policies.md

 Usage of the outboard motors affixed to Keelboats is limited to qualified Keelboat Novices and Skippers, except with the permission of a Chief or the Executive Council.

 ## Outboard Motor Usage on Daysailers
-Usage of outboard motors affixed to a Daysailer is limited to qualified Keelboat Novices and Skippers, except with the permission of a Chief or the Executive Council.
+Usage of gas or propane outboard motors affixed to a Daysailer is limited to qualified Keelboat Novices and Skippers, except with the permission of a Chief or the Executive Council.
 A reservation fee equivalent to 50% of the corresponding Keelboat Reservation Fee described in Article III, Section B of this Policies document must be submitted to the club.

 ## Other Usage of Outboard Motors
 Outboard motors may only be used for purposes other than those outlined above with the permission of a Chief or the Executive Council.